CarsonMelton/Capstone-Project/README.md

 - Detection results (JSON format)
 - Simulation summary (text file)
 - Separate data for each LiDAR sensor (front and roof)

-For custom analysis, the data can be loaded and processed using the utilities in `visualization/file_utils.py`.